Regularly grooming your dog at home is important to keep them healthy and smelling fresh.

-Before washing your dog at home, brush through their coat to remove any tangles, and put cotton balls in their ears to prevent water from getting in.
+Before washing your dog at home, brush through their coat to remove any tangles, and gently place cotton balls in their ears to prevent water from getting in.
 Where to wash your dog varies depending on your situation, but a bathroom with a tub or sink can work.
 Fill a tub with lukewarm water and make sure that you provide your dog with a non-slip mat to stand on.
 If you have a large dog that cannot fit into a tub or sink, Petbarn’s DIY Dog Wash units are conveniently located inside our stores for a safe and mess-free way to bathe your dog.

 Always use dog shampoo and conditioner and not human products, to wash your dog.
-Gently lather your dog with the appropriate dog shampoo, taking care to keep the soap out of their eyes and ears.
+Gently lather your dog with the appropriate dog shampoo, taking care to keep the shampoo out of their eyes and ears.
 Be sure to thoroughly rinse the shampoo from your dog’s coat as it can irritate their skin if left in.
+Leave in or wash out conditioner depending on what product you’re using.
 Finally, use a towel to help your dog dry off, and let them air dry the rest.
 They will want to shake, so be careful where you wash your dogs.
 Indoors may not be totally appropriate!
+Feel free to use a hair dryer on a cool setting and low fan speed to ensure their coat is dry and fluffy.

 Step 3: How to clean dogs’ ears

 It is possible for you to clean your dog’s ears at home but it’s best that you have a professional groomer or vet show you how to do it first.
-In addition, Petbarn Grooming salons offer a dog ear cleaning service that you can take advantage of.
+Ear cleaning is not without potential complications so an understanding on how to do it and the care needed to do it is beneficial.
+Did you know Petbarn Grooming salons offer a dog ear cleaning service that you can take advantage of?